CERC-Genomic-Medicine/BQC19_Imputation_Panel/Benchmark/imputation/README.md

 The pipeline generates the following outputs:

-- Imputed genotypes: The study samples' genotypes are imputed separately for autosomal chromosomes and chromosome X using Minimac4.
+- Imputed genotypes as well as empirical dosage files: The study samples' genotypes are imputed separately for autosomal chromosomes and chromosome X using Minimac4 in VCF format.

 ## Running the Pipeline